Neikow/vscript/README.md

 > Currently, the compilation only targets Linux and x86.
 > Support for x64 and other OS is scheduled sometimes.

+The format is similar to TypeScript in many aspects.

 ## Syntax
 Here a brief list of the language capabilities.
 #### Variables and constants